Running SUSHI

 SUSHI is executed from the command line.
 The general form of the SUSHI execution command is as follows:

-Supported commands are build, init, update-dependencies, and help (which replaces sushi --help).
+Supported commands are build, init, update-dependencies, and help.

 SUSHI Commands